Our Motto's: "If you want a Nice dog - use Nice Methods. If you want a Mean dog - use Mean Methods"

 Why Positive Reinforcement Dog Training Works:

 Positive Reinforcement dog training is a friendly, non-punitive method of teaching your dog to perform behaviors using motivators such as food, praise or other positive actions as a reward.
 Rewarding appropriate dog behavior makes that behavior more likely to occur in the future and is one of the most powerful tools you can use to shape or change your dog's actions.
 Family Dog Manners strongly advocates using positive reinforcement dog training as it not only teaches your dog what behaviors you desire (as well as those you don't) in a humane manner, but also because it creates stronger bonds between you and your dog.
-Proper Dog Communication should result in a dog’s eyes lighting with joy and enthusiasm, not smothering that light under the threat of violence.
+Proper Dog Communication should result in a dog’s eyes lighting with joy and enthusiasm, not smothering that light under the threat of violence, corrections or pain.
 Anyone can scare and intimidate dogs.
 It takes a better trainer, and a better human being, to be able to work with dogs and to get the same, or dare I say, even better results.

 What we don't use:

-Compulsion dog training: Physical or Verbal Corrections, Harsh Discipline, Choke Collars, Prong Collars, E Collars, Shock Collar, Threatening or Fear Based Methods.
+Compulsion dog training: Physical or Verbal Corrections, Harsh Discipline, Choke Collars, Prong Collars, E-Collars, Shock Collar, Threatening or Fear Based Methods.

 Dominance Pack Theories: Dominance / Pack Leadership is a very outdated theory and is not necessary in this day and age with the use of Modern Positive Reinforcement Methods.

-Compulsion dog training or training based on fear, physical punishment and corrections usually involves some level of discomfort or even pain and is not recommended as it may cause your dog to bite in order to defend himself.
+Compulsion dog training or training based on fear, intimidation, physical punishment and corrections usually involves some level of discomfort/fear or even pain and is not recommended as it may cause your dog to bite in order to defend himself.
 These types of methods have also been proven to cause a dog to become anxious, fearful and even potentially aggressive.
 Punishment may also be associated with other stimuli, including people, present at the time of the punishment.
 For example, a dog that is punished for getting too close to another dog may become fearful or defensive around dogs.
 During compulsion dog training, your dog may comply in the beginning in order to avoid punishment or pain, but it likely won't last.
 You don't want to spend the next 14 years yelling, jerking their collar or constantly shocking him, do you?